Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations.Authoring/samples/Sample8_ConversationsAuthoring_GetModelEvaluationSummary.md

 }
 ```

-To retrieve a model evaluation summary, call GetModelEvaluationSummary on the ConversationalAnalysisAuthoring client, which returns a Response<EvaluationSummary> containing evaluation metrics for intents and entities.
+To retrieve a model evaluation summary, call GetModelEvaluationSummary on the AnalyzeConversationAuthoring client, which returns a Response<EvaluationSummary> containing evaluation metrics for intents and entities.